 Breast milk is precious, so don’t waste a single drop!
-When nursing, you can attach a letdown catcher to save milk that’s leaking from one breast while you nurse.
-It’s a great way to build up your supply, too slowly.
+When nursing, you can attach a let-down catcher to save milk leaking from one breast while you nurse.
+It’s a great way to build up your supply too slowly.

 13. Try a nipple shield

 An ingenious creation for mamas struggling to get a good latch with their babies, a nipple shield helps alleviate painful breastfeeding.
 This tip to make breastfeeding easier is handy if you have flat nipples or dealing with sore nipples.

 14. Avoid using a pacifier too early

-Pacifiers are perfectly fine to use, but it’s generally recommended to wait until a mama’s milk supply is established before you introduce a pacifier.
+Pacifiers are perfectly fine to use, but waiting until a mama’s milk supply is established is generally recommended before you introduce a pacifier.
 Typically, this would be after six to eight weeks.
 But here are a few pointers when using a pacifier: try not to use a pacifier as a way to keep a baby from the breast.
 During the newborn stage, babies nurse anywhere from eight to 12 times per day.

 15. Rely on your baby’s cues, not the clock

-For first-time mamas, timing every nursing session may appear to be the safest way to ensure you are feeding your baby appropriately.
-However, many health professionals suggest observing a baby’s hunger cues and not the clock.
+For first-time mamas, timing every nursing session may be the safest way to ensure you feed your baby appropriately.
+However, many health professionals suggest observing a baby’s hunger cues, not the clock.
 In addition, each baby’s feeding pattern differs.
-For example, some babies nurse in short intervals, while other babies may nurse longer.
+For example, some babies nurse in short intervals, while others may nurse longer.

 According to Nancy Mohrbacher, IBCLC lactation consultant, “it’s typical for some babies to take one breast at some feedings and both breasts at home.”
 To ensure you breastfeed your little one at the appropriate times, look out for signs of hunger, such as licking the lips or putting their hands to their mouth.